bentoml/BentoML/docs/source/deployment/kubeflow.rst

 Kubeflow deployment with BentoML
 --------------------------------

-This guide builds a BentoService with iris classifier mode, and deploy BentoService to Kubeflow enabled Kubernetes cluster as API model server.

-Use the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
+Run the example project from the :doc:`quick start guide <../quickstart>` to create the BentoML saved bundle for deployment:

 .. code-block:: bash